Unpacking California Real Estate Market Trends: Your 2024 Guide

 Key Takeaways

-• ✓ Median home price in California consistently outpaces national average.
+• ✓ Median home price in California consistently exceeds national average.

 How It Works